offconvex/offconvex.github.io/_posts/2016-03-24-saddles-again.md

 If saddle points are easy to avoid, then the question remains as to what exactly makes nonconvex optimization difficult?
 First, let me say that it’s a bit ridiculous to define a class of problems using the “non-” prefix.
 Defining a research area as the complement of a small class is going to always be far too general.

 A reasonable approximation of what most people envision when they use the word “non-convex” is optimizing functions that are twice differentiable over simple sets.
 Let’s call this “smooth optimization with convex constraints.”
-While the relu and max-pooling units inside modern neural networks violate my assumptions, this is a good starting place because unconstrained smooth optimization is deceptively difficult!
+While the relu and max-pooling units inside modern neural networks violate my assumptions, this is a good starting place because unconstrained smooth optimization is deceptively difficult.

 My favorite nonconvex function class is the homogeneous quartics.
 These functions are infinitely differentiable and yet incredibly difficult to optimize even in practice.
 Consider the simple set of instances on $\mathbb{R}^d$